gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 >[the open source tooling was their way into education and research which would increase brand awareness and sales](https://twitter.com/OlofKindgren/status/1268612294042247169?s=20)

 By embracing the open source community, Lattice benefits by having a worldwide enthusiastic team promoting their products.
 Dollars cannot buy that kind of marketing value.

+It's all about the ecosystem.